YUECHEN0830/DSP_Data_Geek_Solar_Energy/README.md

 > https://stackoverflow.com/questions/11722533/rollback-a-git-merge/29110174
 > https://git-scm.com/docs/git-merge
 > https://segmentfault.com/q/1010000000140446 (Chinese)

+2. If you want to create a new branch or modify an old one, please check doc/Branches We Have.md first !!!

 ## How to upload large file (>100MB) to Github
 1. download and install LFS